wenzel-lab/high-voltage-pulse-generator/README.md

 markdown syntax (that we call BuildUp).
 This allows you to keep track of parts in the documentation.
 More detailed documentation is available on the [GitBuilding website](https://gitbuilding.io).

-## Access the Documentation

-The updated documentation for this project can be accessed directly [here](https://fcomc7.github.io/high-voltage-pulse-generator/).